kenylson23/lastortillas.cursor.2/replit.md

   - Cleaned up project structure for simplified development
   - Updated build process for simplified Replit deployment
   - Removed all Vercel-specific configuration files and scripts
+- January 17, 2025: Completed migration from Prisma to Drizzle ORM
+  - Removed all Prisma dependencies and configuration files
+  - Updated table schema to match Prisma structure exactly
+  - Fixed storage interface to work with new schema field names
+  - Successfully migrated to pure Drizzle ORM implementation
+  - All API endpoints working correctly with new database layer
 - July 8, 2025: Fixed concurrent reservation booking issues
   - Implemented mutex pattern to prevent race conditions in reservation creation
   - Added real-time availability checking with debounced API calls